edward-playground/aidefend-mcp/README.md

 ## Security

-As an MCP service for an AI security framework, this service implements multiple security layers:
+As an MCP service for an AI security framework, this service itself implements multiple security layers:

 - **Local-First Processing**: All queries processed locally - your data never leaves your infrastructure
 - **Input Validation**: Comprehensive validation and sanitization of all inputs